Oshkagoojin

 Young Voices program is designed especially for our youngest participants, introducing them to the magic of theatre through storytelling, movement, and drama games.
 With narration and guided play, youth learn the building blocks of performance in a fun, supportive environment.

-Dates: April 13 – June 15, 2026 (Tuesdays or Thursdays)
+Dates: April 22 - June 24, 2026 (Wednesdays)

-Performance: June 20, 2026 (Summer Equinox Celebration)
+Performance: June 24, 2026 (Summer Equinox Celebration)

 Heather Russell-Smith, Drama Educator